1 Day Gorilla Trekking in Rwanda

 - Porter fees.

-- Other personal expenses telephone calls, souvenir shopping, cigarettes, alcoholic and non-alcoholic drinks.
+- Other personal expenses: telephone calls, souvenir shopping, cigarettes, alcoholic and non-alcoholic drinks.

-What to pack for the 1 day Gorilla Trekking Tour in Rwanda?
+What to pack for the 1 day gorilla trekking tour in Rwanda?

 More so, long safari pants and sleeved shirts protect your arms and legs from stinging nettles or scratching vegetation.
 Gardening gloves.
 A nice camera with extra memory space.
 And should be well charged (or with extra batteries).
 Additionally, a pair of binoculars (for visitors who are also interested in birding).
 A wide-brimmed hat and sunglasses for sun protection.
 Cotton socks, backpack (for carrying your passport, water bottle, camera equipment, binoculars, passport, and others).
-A basic first aid kit (with anti-diarrheal medicines, motion medicines, blister treatment, and others) Toiletries (especially hand sanitizer, wet wipes, and others).
+A basic first aid kit (with anti-diarrheal medicines, motion sickness medicines, blister treatment, and others).
+Toiletries (especially hand sanitizer, wet wipes, and others).